Modernisation of the European Trade Mark System

 What is the function of a trade mark and why register your trade mark?

+Legally speaking, a trade mark is a sign which serves to distinguish the goods and services of one organisation from those of another.
 Trade marks are words, logos, devices or other distinctive features which can be represented graphically.
 They can consist of, for example, the shape of goods, their packaging, sounds and smells.

 Why register your trade mark?